Caring for Watercolor Paintings

 Acrylic is not UV protective and it scratches easily.

 Glass is a very good choice for use in a painting that has found a permanent home in your collection.
 It is heavy, but it is UV resistant.
 [That's why you can't get a sunburn through a window.]
 It is also much more resistant to accidental scratching.
-If you purchase a painting covered by acrylic, it is perfectly appropriate to have it re-framed with glass.
+If you purchase a painting covered by acrylic, it is perfectly appropriate to have it replaced with glass.

 Non-Glare choices have pros and cons.
 A non-glare glass can make the painting easier to appreciate in the location you need to put it, but it can also obscure details.
 Use your best judgement and get a recommendation from the artist.